Origins of pre-settlement funding

 In a lawsuit funding arrangement, these possible future incomes are traded against cash advances today.
 Plaintiffs can utilize these cash advances to avoid eviction, make car payments, buy food, purchase medicine, or pay for a plethora of other essential living costs.

-In such a case, the plaintiff simply walks away with no obligations towards the funding company.
+In such a case, the plaintiff simply walks away with no obligations toward the funding company.
 The company cannot ask or bother the plaintiff to repay even a single penny.

 This luxury available to them is different from conventional loans.
 Conventional loans, including short-term independent debts, bank loans, or credit card debt, to say a few, only add up to the plaintiffs’ burdens unconditionally.
 The lenders in unconventional loans cannot care less if the plaintiff is victorious or loses.
 Irrespective of the case outcome, they are liable to repay the entire principal amount, along with the inhumane interest compounded on top of it.